M4on/alx-pre_course/README.md

 # alx-pre_course
-How to be up to datenin git
+How to be up to date in git